-Talk to you about any medications, herbs, and dietary supplements that you may be taking—You may be asked to stop taking some medications up to one week before the procedure.
+Talk to you about any medications, herbs, and dietary supplements that you may be taking—You may be asked to stop taking some medications up to 1 week before the procedure.

 Be sure that you have a ride to and from the hospital the day of your surgery.

-The doctor will make a cut in front of the ear and down into the neck.
+A cut will be made in front of the ear and down into the neck.
 The nerves in the area will be located and protected during surgery.
-There are two types of parotidectomy surgery.
+There are 2 types of parotidectomy surgery.
 The type you will have depends on why the surgery is being done.

 If you have a tumor and it is above the facial nerve, then a superficial parotidectomy is done.
 The tumor and affected tissue can usually be removed safely without harming the nerve.

 If you have a tumor that surrounds or grows into the facial nerve, a total parotidectomy is done.
-The tumor, affected tissue, and parts of the nerve are removed.
+The tumor and affected tissue are removed.
+The nerve may be partially removed.